HL7NZ/nzf/input/pagecontent/use-cases.md

 Get a specific medication based on sctid
 >[base]/Medication?code=44282231000116104

-Get recently changed medications (can be useful for maintaining a local cache)
+Get medications that have been updated since 1 Apr 2021 (can be useful for maintaining a local cache)
->[base]
+>[base]/Medication?_lastUpdated=gt2021-04-01

+Get list of medications that contain paracetamol
+>[base]/Medication?

+**Note currently the FHIR server isn't configured to filter by extension which makes limiting to a medication type difficult.
+This will be fixed soon**

 #### Document references

 Get a list of all NZF monographs (Adult monographs)